png-materials-ox/PyLumerical/docs/source/examples.rst

    result, this will take a bit of time to get fully finished.

 This package contains bespoke custom scripts alongside invokations of Lumerical's in-built analysis groups.
 For the present example, we combine both custom and in-built methods.
+Please be aware that the 'imp' library has been deprecated for modern python versions, so you may need to use a different library.
+For more details, see the 'usage' page.

 .. code-block:: python